twopats/web3-resources/README.md

 - smart contracts security
 - regenerative web3

-I hope that these may serve you on your adventure as well.
+I hope that these may serve you on your adventures as well :^)

+---
 ### ConsenSys Resources

 Consensys is a web3 powerhouse.
 There are many good bookmarks to leave.